magento/devdocs/src/guides/v2.3/graphql/develop/extend-existing-schema.md

 contributor_link: https://github.com/drpayyne
 ---

 You can extend the default Magento GraphQL schema to add attributes and data types, modify existing resolver behavior, and add features using other extension points.
 GraphQL uses _stitching_ to assemble a single unified schema out of the many schemas defined in individual modules.
-All `schema.graphqls` files are stitched together to a single schema file.
-In this process, all nodes with the same type (type, interface, enum, etc.) and name are stitched together and recursively extended/overridden.
+All `schema.graphqls` files are stitched together to a single schema.
+In this process, all nodes with the same type (such as type, interface, and enum) and name are stitched together and recursively extended/overridden.
 This process is similar to how XML merging works.

 ## Extend the schema